 The effectiveness of the support and interventions and their impact on the pupil's progress will be formally reviewed on an agreed date.
 Reviews will be held with parents/carers at least three times per year.
-The class teacher or subject teacher, working with the SENCo, will revise the support in light of the pupil's progress.
+The class teacher, working with the SENCo, will revise the support in light of progress.
 If a pupil does not make expected progress over a sustained period of time, school will consider involving specialists.
 School liaises with a range of services including - Educational Psychology Service, School Health, School Improvement Service (SIS) SEN support, SEN Teaching and Support Service (SENTASS) and, when appropriate, Social Services and Looked After Children Team.